jupyterhub/chartpress/README.md

   -h, --help            show this help message and exit --commit-range COMMIT_RANGE
-                        Range of commits to consider when building images --push                push built images to docker hub --publish-chart       publish updated chart to gh-pages --tag TAG             Use this tag for images & charts --extra-message EXTRA_MESSAGE
+                        Range of commits to consider when building images --push                Push built images to docker hub --publish-chart       Publish updated chart to gh-pages --tag TAG             Use this tag for images & charts --extra-message EXTRA_MESSAGE
-                        extra message to add to the commit message when publishing charts
+                        Extra message to add to the commit message when publishing charts --image-prefix IMAGE_PREFIX
+                        Override image prefix with this value --reset               Reset image tags
+  --skip-build          Skip image build, only render the charts
 ```

 ### Caveats